-*Warning: This piece contains spoilers for episode 9 of Star Wars: The Bad Batch*
+*Warning: This review contains spoilers for episode 9 of Star Wars: The Bad Batch*

 I’ve been aching to find out what Omega (Michelle Ang)’s purpose in Star Wars: The Bad Batch was, and why in the hell is she being hunted by two bounty hunters: Fennec Shand (Ming Na-Wen) and Cad Bane (Corey Burton), both of whom work for the Kaminoans!
 There’s only one difference: Shand is actually trying to protect Omega from Lama Su (Bob Bergen), by working for Nala Se (Gwendoline Yeo), whereas Cad Bane directly works for Se, who is planning to use Omega’s genetic code to produce more clones, which will result in Omega losing her life at the hands of good ol’ capitalists who now serve a powerful Empire.

 And, plot twist, Omega is kind of…Boba Fett’s sister—since the “alpha” child based on Jango Fett’s genetic code was the legendary bounty himself.
 We now have Alpha and Omega, both of whom have “pure, first-generation DNA.”
 I don’t particularly understand the purity of “first-generation DNA”, but it didn’t really matter for me, as the only information that will draw our attention is Omega’s connection with Boba Fett.
 However, the real question is, will he show up?
 Man, only time will tell.